-In 2012 I revisited oil after decades painting primarily with acrylic.
-My studio work has evolved toward experimenting with oil and cold wax in a mixed media approach to explore its efficacy for conceptual painting.
-I have an experiential nature and often incorporate new materials or techniques—at times stretching the notion of painting to include assemblage.
+I revisited oil in 2012 as a primary painting medium.
+My studio painting has evolved toward experimenting with oil, cold wax and other materials in a mixed media approach to explore its efficacy for conceptual painting.
+I have an experiential attitude and often incorporate new materials or techniques—at times stretching the notion of painting to include assemblage.

 I have exhibited extensively in group exhibitions since 1987 in both Alberta and British Columbia.
 My three solo exhibitions have been hosted in community art galleries in several southern Alberta locations.
-As a juried member of the Federation of Canadian Artists I exhibit with the Calgary chapter of FCA and in the federation gallery in Vancouver.
-Although southern Alberta has been my home since 1995, I grew up in greater Vancouver and lived for another decade on southern Vancouver Island.
+As a juried member of the Federation of Canadian Artists I exhibit with the Calgary chapter of FCA occasionally and at the federation gallery in Vancouver.
+Although southern Alberta has been my home since 1995, I grew up in Greater Vancouver and lived for another decade on southern Vancouver Island.

-My latest body of work is a reflective journey through the historic meanderings of Canada’s naval dockyard on Vancouver Island.
+One recent body of work is a reflective journey through the historic meanderings of Canada’s naval dockyard on Vancouver Island.
 My husband was a member of the Royal Canadian Navy when we met in 1984.
 The historic dockyard district of CFB Esquimalt is described as a haphazard arrangement of buildings, many dating from the British Imperial Era.
-My paintings in the series are an interesting juxtaposition of visually compelling old architecture with reflections of the undercurrent of conflicting emotion arising from a non-serving, voyeur perspective.
+My paintings in the series are an interesting juxtaposition of visually compelling old architecture with reflections of the undercurrent of conflicting emotions arising in me.

 Although I was unaware of a parallel at the time, one curator commenting on my first solo exhibition Virtual Music, noted that my abstract paintings seemed to be influenced by Wassily Kandinsky’s attempts to codify a visual language.
 Symbolic use of various design elements for communication is evident in many of my paintings.
 In “Stop/Arret” from the dockyard series I used an overall red masking colour to instill in viewers a sense of unease.
 The double-exposure of architectural elements suggests a sense of shift through time or changes of perspective.